-Lucy has a Ph.D. degree in architecture from the University of Florida, specializing in historic preservation, a MA degree in anthropology from the University of Florida, specializing in historic archaeology, and a B.A. degree in art history from Mary Washington College.
+Lucy has a Ph.D. degree in architecture from the University of Florida, specializing in historic preservation, an MA degree in anthropology from the University of Florida, specializing in historic archaeology, and a B.A. degree in art history from Mary Washington College.
 She has also completed graduate coursework in library science.
 Lucy’s training includes cultural resource legislation, archival research and preparation of brochures, exhibits and presentations for the general public.
 She is a Past President of the American Cultural Resource Association (ACRA), a national trade association of firms like SouthArc.
 She is also the author of Sweet Cane: The Architecture of the Sugar Works of East Florida (University of Alabama Press 2010).

 John H. Davidson

-Archaeologist/Graphics and Facilities Manager
+Senior Archaeologist/Graphics and Facilities Manager

 John Davidson is SouthArc’s senior staff member, responsible for archaeological field and laboratory studies, as well as graphics, including both CAD and GIS.
 He has worked on archaeological surveys, site assessments and data recovery excavations in the southeastern United States and the Caribbean.
 He has also participated in underwater archaeology projects in Florida.
 John has a BA in anthropology from the University of Florida plus additional training in GIS and safety.
 In addition to his archaeological duties, John serves as equipment and safety manager for SouthArc, and assists in training new employees in SouthArc procedures.

 Martin F. Dickinson, MA, RPA